cahilld/stream3djangoproject/readme.md

 * Donations   Products page, where different types of donations are the products.
 * Cart        Shopping cart functionality, ability to adjust quantities before committing to the checkout payment.
 * Checkout    Pay for cart using Stripe to fulfil e-commerse payments.

-Requirements for project:<br/>
-* Multiple app Django apps for each separate reusable component
-* Authentication mechanism - register, login, log out, and reset password.
-* E-commerce functionality - Stripe and/or Paypal
-* Validaton form allowing users to edit models
-* Project needs to connect to a SQL database
-* Responsive UI - Bootstrap & media queries
-* Great User Experiemce UX
-* Javascript Logic for enhanced frontend UX
-* Backend Python/Django Packages - EG Disquis, Django Rest Framework - using the best tool for the task
-* Text Exensively - Use automated Django tests wherever possible.
-For your JavaScript code, consider using Jasmine tests.
-* README.md - What the project does, Need that it fulfils, Functionality of the project, Technologies used, Deployment method, Testing and Accreditation, What was kept and How it was changed.